Chart Color Schemes

 Warriewood has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 23 projects that could affect the area.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 23 projects likely to impact the area.
 Notable ones are Warriewood Valley Release Area, Dove Lane Residences, Arri Estate, and Pittwater Plaza Redevelopment.
-The following list details projects likely to have the most relevance.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.